moitrishm/moitrishm.github.io/content/blog/teach-courses/index.md

 ---
 title: Network model of a bacterial population
-summary: A network model of a bacterial population with phenotypic switching, and some results from this model abou the asymtpotic growth rate of the population.
+summary: A network model of a bacterial population with phenotypic switching, and some results from this model about the asymtpotic growth rate of the population.
 date: 2022-07-24
 authors:
   - admin